 Actually, this park idea should be viewed as good news.
 With dozens of plant and animal species going extinct worldwide every day, bottling up a few of them on the ocean for the enjoyment of sunburnt tourists with perpetual indigestion is probably a good thing.

 Of course, with size also comes environmental concerns.
-Royal Caribbean has a pretty good green initiative compared to most cruise ships.
+Royal Caribbean has a fairly good green initiative compared to most cruise ships (although, let’s be honest, how green can a floating city be).
 But they still have a ways to go.
 At a talk given by the Environmental Officer on our last cruise, I asked about several rubber balls flying over the edge of the vessel during the dodge ball tournament.
 She told me they plan to build a higher restraining net.
 Also, that each time a ball goes overboard, the ship sends out a report.

 Now, really.
 Am I supposed to believe that RC sends out little PT boats to round up these floating balls?
-With all the worldwide cruise ship lines, their ships, their excursions, and their dodge ball tournaments, all I can say is there must be a helluva rubber lining on the Earth’s ocean floor.
+With all the worldwide cruise ship lines, their ships, their excursions, and their dodge ball tournaments, all I can say is: we must have a helluva rubber and plastic lining on our Earth’s ocean floor.

 So, even though, like most people, I love to eat and relax and be pampered, there’s always that nagging guilt.
 It’s probably why, periodically, I plunge into the woods to sleep in a moldy tent and eat processed cardboard.
 This way I get a little balance.
 My friend Paul would be proud: I actually earn my vacation.